Steins-fr/synchronous-chess/README.md

 # **Synchronous Chess**

-This project will be an online chess board game.
-It will implements the chess variant called `Synchronous chess`.
+This project is an online chess board game.
+It implements the chess variant called `Synchronous chess`.
 For more detail about the rules, see [this website](http://www.hexenspiel.de/engl/synchronous-chess/)

 ## **In progress - demo**